 Winter weather means more auto accidents, in part caused by drivers who are unprepared for snow and ice.

-Winter driving in Michigan is dangerous.
-Since 2016, there have been well over 20,000 crashes annually involving snowy weather conditions in Michigan:
+Driving on snowy and icy roads in Michigan is dangerous.
+Since 2018, there have been on average 22,600 crashes annually involving snowy weather conditions in Michigan:

 As auto accident lawyers, we want you to get a head start on preparing, so you know what to do.
 There are easy tips that can get you home safe and sound after an unexpected snowfall or a dramatic drop in temperature.